decred/dcrdata/README.md

 cp sample-dcrdata.conf dcrdata.conf
 ```

 Then edit dcrdata.conf with your dcrd RPC settings.
-After you are finished, move dcrdata.conf to ./dcrdata.
+After you are finished, move dcrdata.conf to the /.dcrdata folder which is located in your home folder.

 See the output of
 `dcrdata --help` for a list of all options and their default values.